Why go?

 Ancient religion

-We invite you to take a walk through the fortress, which, according to legend, was built by real giants!
-And indeed, when looking at Narin, it begins to seem that there is some truth in the myths.
-Next stop is Caravanserai.
-Here we will have lunch, as merchants along the Silk Road did in ancient times.
+We invite you to take a stroll through the fortress, which, according to legend, was built by real giants!
+Indeed, when you look at Narin, it begins to seem as if there's some truth to the myths.
+Our next stop is the Caravanserai.
+Here we'll have lunch, just as the merchants who traveled the Silk Road did in ancient times.

-The city of Isfahan used to be the capital of Iran, and the foreigners who visited it said: when you saw Isfahan, you can assume that you saw half the world.
-Today we learn why this place caused so much admiration, because in the 21st century the city is able to surprise the most sophisticated traveler!
-The azure dome of mosques, the calm greatness of the palaces, parks and bridges - the architecture preserved since the 16th century, affects its scale, truly eastern grace and engineering solutions.
+Isfahan was once the capital of Iran, and foreigners who visited it said: "Having seen Isfahan, you can consider yourself to have seen half the world."
+Today, we'll discover why this place inspired so much admiration, for even in the 21st century, the city can surprise even the most sophisticated traveler!
+The azure domes of mosques, the tranquil grandeur of palaces, parks, and bridges—the architecture, preserved since the 16th century, amazes with its scale, truly oriental elegance, and engineering excellence.

-We will also visit the Armenian district and an unusual Armenian church, which will surprise you with its unconventional style of decoration.
-The guide will tell you about its history and the fate of the Christian faith in Iran.
+We'll also visit the Armenian district and an unusual Armenian church, which will surprise you with its unconventional decor.
+Your guide will tell you about its history and the fate of the Christian faith in Iran.

-Meals: lunch at a restaurant with authentic Iranian cuisine.
+Meals: Lunch at a restaurant serving authentic Iranian cuisine.

-Transport: business class cars or Lexus and Land Cruiser SUVs
+Transportation: Business-class cars or Lexus and Land Cruiser SUVs.

 Architecture